Women's Battalion

 Women's Battalions (Russia) were all-female combat units formed after the February Revolution by the Russian Provisional Government, in a last-ditch effort to inspire the mass of war-weary soldiers to continue fighting in World War I.

-In the spring of 1917, the Russian Ministry of War authorized the creation of sixteen separate all-female military formations.
+In the spring of 1917, Kerensky, the Russian Ministry of War authorized the creation of sixteen separate all-female military formations.
 Four were designated as infantry battalions, eleven slated as communications detachments and a singular naval unit.
 Already some women had successfully petitioned to join regular military units, and with the planning of the Kerensky Offensive, a number began pressing the new Provisional Government to create special women's battalions.
 These women, along with a number of high-ranking members of the Russian government and military administration, believed that female soldiers would have significant propaganda value, their example revitalizing the weary and demoralized men of the Russian army.
 Simultaneously, they hoped the presence of women would shame hesitant male soldiers into resuming their combat duties.

 American reporter Bessie Beatty estimated the total number of women serving in these gender-segregated units at 5,000 in the fall of 1917, but only the 1st Russian Women's Battalion of Death and the 1st Petrograd Battalion were ever deployed to the front.